tmiess/CryptoBase/README.md

 # Introduction
 Anyone has the freedom to explore CryptoBase.
 The only feature that requires user authentication is CryptoChat, which we will get to later.
+To get started, just click [here](https://crypto-base.herokuapp.com/).

 The home page of CryptoBase is very straighforward.
 You are prompted to either "See", "Learn", or "Talk" via the three tabs on the menu bar.